-- 1.1 The increasing contribution of distributed generation to the electricity supply system in Great Britain is having a noticeable impact on the planning and operation of transmission networks. - 1.2 With the existing information available to National Grid about embedded generators, it is not possible to determine accurately the contribution of embedded generation to supply demand in both the planning and operational timescales. - 1.3 Following a Grid Code Review Panel paper submitted in January 2012, the GCRP recommend that a Workgroup be set up to discuss a potential need for Network Operators to provide additional information about distributed generation which would enable National Grid to have a clearer view of Embedded Small Power Stations. - 1.4 The Workgroup discussed the need for additional information about Embedded Small Power Stations and agreed, as part of the Week 24 data submission beginning from 2015 that the following information should be provided for each Embedded Small Power Stations with registered capacity of 1MW or above: - A name which was reference unique within each DNO licence area; - The fuel type or technology type; - The registered capacity in MW (as defined in the Distribution Code); - The lowest voltage level node on most up-to-date single line diagram to which it connects or exports most of its power; - The geographical location specified using latitude and longitude or grid reference coordinates of the primary or higher voltage substation, whichever is applicable.
-This is required only for wind and photo voltaic-based ESPS; - The control mode (if it operates in voltage control or power factor control mode).
-Where it operates in voltage control mode the voltage set-point and reactive range to be provided.
-Where it operates in power factor mode the target power factor to be provided; and - Loss of mains protection type and relay settings for all ESPS connected during or after the Week 24 data submission beginning 2015.
-For ESPS connected prior to this date, the information should be provided on a reasonable endeavour basis. - 1.5 The Workgroup recommended for the Grid Code that PC.A.3.1.4, PC.A.5.1.3 and PC.A.5.1.4 of the Planning Code and DRC 6.1.11 and Schedule 11 of the Data Registration Code should be modified in order to capture the above information. - 1.6 The Workgroup also recommended that changes should be made to the Distribution Code in order to ensure that all the required information is available to DNOs.
-The Grid Code Review Panel and Distribution Code Review Panel recommended that the required Distribution Code changes should be progressed alongside Grid Code changes in a single consultation document.
-Changes to the Distribution Planning and Connection Code and to the

-Distribution Data and Registration Code are therefore included in this consultation.
+- 1.1 The increasing contribution of distributed generation to the electricity supply system in Great Britain is having a noticeable impact on the planning and operation of the transmission networks. - 1.2 It is not possible for National Grid to determine accurately the contribution of embedded generation in supplying demand in both planning and operational timescales with the information available to National Grid currently on embedded generation. - 1.3 Following a Grid Code Review Panel paper submitted in January 2012, the GCRP recommended that a Workgroup be set up to discuss a potential need for Network Operators to provide additional information about distributed generation connected to their networks which would enable National Grid to have a clearer view of Embedded Small Power Stations (ESPS). - 1.4 The Workgroup discussed the need for additional information about Embedded Small Power Stations and agreed, as part of the Week 24 data submission beginning from 2015, that the following information should be provided for each Embedded Small Power Station with a registered capacity of 1MW or above: - A name which is referenced uniquely within each DNO licence area; - The fuel type or technology type; - The registered capacity in MW (as defined in the Distribution Code); - The lowest voltage level node on the most up-to-date single line diagram to which it connects or exports most of its power; - The geographical location, specified using latitude and longitude or grid reference coordinates, of the primary or higher voltage substation to which it is connected, whichever is applicable.
+This is required only for wind and photo voltaic-based ESPS: - The control mode (if it operates in voltage control or power factor control mode).
+Where it operates in voltage control mode the voltage set-point and reactive range are to be provided.
+Where it operates in power factor mode the target power factor is to be provided; and - Loss of mains protection type and relay settings for all ESPS connected during or after the Week 24 data submission beginning 2015.
+For ESPS connected prior to this date, the information should be provided on a reasonable endeavours basis. - 1.5 The Workgroup recommended for the Grid Code that PC.A.3.1.4, PC.A.5.1.3 and PC.A.5.1.4 of the Planning Code and DRC 6.1.11 and Schedule 11 of the Data Registration Code should be modified in order to capture the above information. - 1.6 The Workgroup also recommended that changes should be made to the Distribution Code in order to ensure that all the required information is available to DNOs.
+The Grid Code and Distribution Code Review Panels recommended that the required Distribution Code changes should be progressed alongside Grid Code changes in a single consultation document.
+Changes to the Distribution Planning and Connection Code and to the Distribution Data and Registration Code were included in the consultation.